nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.
 * 1b.
 User selects an item that does not exist.
-  * WIFE displays a message that tells the User that specified item does not exist.
+  * 1b1.
+WIFE displays a message that tells the User that specified item does not exist.

-    Use case ends.

     Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.